kaisenlinux/manpages-dev/category/PST/pffexport.md

      These man pages were written by Joachim Metz.

 COPYRIGHT
      Copyright (C) 2008-2018, Joachim Metz <joachim.metz@gmail.com>.
 This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+There is NO warranty; not even for MERCHANTABILITY or FIT‐
+     NESS FOR A PARTICULAR PURPOSE.

 SEE ALSO
      pffinfo(1)

 libpff                                                                                  January 1, 2017                                                                                  libpff